 If you’ve been doing endgame content in previous patches, you’ll be familiar with the concept of unlimited and limited (weekly capped) Tomestones.
 When a new Tomestone type is introduced, it kind of just slides everything else down one tier.
 You are still capped at holding 2000 Tomestones of each type.

-Revelation are the new limited Tomestone (450 per week), replacing Allegory.
+Revelation are the new limited Tomestone, replacing Allegory.
+The limit is normally 450 per week.

 Allegory are now an unlimited Tomestone, replacing Phantasmagoria.